renderghost/at-science-homepage/content/events/events.md

   aside:
     title: Stay Connected
     content: |
-      Check out our upcoming and past events below, and follow us on [@atproto.science 🦋](http://bsky.app/profile/atproto.science) to stay informed about future opportunities to participate.
+      Check out our events below, and follow [🦋 @atproto.science](http://bsky.app/profile/atproto.science) to stay informed about opportunities to participate.
 ---

-## Stay connected with the ATProto Science community through our workshops, conferences, and gatherings.
+Stay connected with the ATProto Science community through our workshops, conferences, and gatherings.
 We bring together researchers, developers, and independent scholars to explore new possibilities for science on ATProto.